CensoredUsername/dynasm-rs/README.md

 The purpose of this tool is to ease the creation of programs that require run-time assembling.

-It is currently pre-alpha, a lot of testing is still necessary
+It is currently in alpha, meaning that while everything should work, a lot of features need to be tested

 ## Features

 - Fully integrated in the rust toolchain, no other tools necessary.
 - The assembly is optimized into a series of Vec<u8>.push statements for high performance.
-- Errors are fully diagnosed at compile time in a clear fashion.
+- Errors are almost all diagnosed at compile time in a clear fashion.
 - Write the to be generated assembly inline in nasm-like syntax using a simple macro:

 ```rust